sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 azure_account_host = "<storage_account_name>.<host_base>"
 ```
 Remember to include `storage_account_name` with your base host ie. `dlt_ci.blob.core.usgovcloudapi.net`.
-`dlt` will use this host to connect to azure blob storage without any modifications:
+`data_load_tool` will use this host to connect to azure blob storage without any modifications:

 Two forms of Azure credentials are supported: